-Furthermore, this indicator light flashes:

-- when the override switch is being pushed, - when the engine is being raced for 10 seconds or more.
+Furthermore, this indicator light flashes when the engine is being raced for 10 seconds or more.

 If the indicator light flashes under any other circumstances or the speedometer does not show the speed while riding, have a Yamaha dealer check the speed sensor circuit.